Home | List of Moves |

 Social Interaction Moves relate to a specific named individual.
 When characters interact with someone in particular, use Direct Someone to Act.
 When dealing with the denizens of the city more generally, use Get Something.

-You may not mark Histories or City Demands to affect this roll, but you may indicate you want to Use a Secret before you roll.
+You may not mark City Demands to affect this roll, but you may indicate you want to Use a Secret before you roll.

 Direct Someone to Act

-When you demand someone provide information they have access to or take an action they are capable of taking, describe what you’re demanding and whether you’re offering peril, value, or logic.
+When you demand someone provide information they have access to or take an action they are capable of taking, describe what you’re demanding.

-If you demand they act against their self-interest, or reveal something that betrays their interests, they pick a strong reaction.
+If you demand they act against their self-interest, or reveal something that betrays their interests, they partially comply, OR pick a strong reaction.

 On a hit, you pick a weak reaction.
 On 7-9, they pick a consequence.